EnviroDIY/ModularSensors/extras/AWS_IoT_SetCertificates/ReadMe.md

 If you are using a cellular modem, find and replace the text `YourAPN` with the APN for your SIM card.
 Make sure there are quotation marks around the APN string, as there are in the example.
-If you are using a Hologram SIM, use the text `hologram`..
+If you are using a Hologram SIM, use the text `hologram`.

 If you are using a WiFi modem, find and replace `YourWiFiSSID` and `YourWiFiPassword` with your real SSID and password.